 As you can see the motor vehicle is your best claim if you follow the guidelines and starting this early in your career will get you maximum deductions and bragging rights at work while being compliant with tax laws.

-If that is too much then settling for the maximum 5000km's might be your best option.
+If that is too much then settling for a maximum of 5000 km might be your best option.

 Tolls - If you drive through tolls you will need to justify them, please take out the personal trips before adding them in.

-Parking - This is common for inner city construction though has come under scrutiny as the ATO can see you travel to a parking lot and then walk your tools to work.
+Parking - This is common for inner-city construction though has come under scrutiny as the ATO's view is that you travel to a parking lot and then walk your tools to work.
 Please refer to lockable storage as well.

-Uniforms: All PPE that you buy is tax deductible such as Steel cap boots, eye and ear protection, Hats, Sunglasses, sunscreen.
+Uniforms: All PPE that you buy is tax-deductible such as Steel cap boots, eye and ear protection, Hats, Sunglasses, and sunscreen.

-As an apprentice you are required to undertake training.
+As an apprentice, you are required to undertake training.
 This can be at TAFE or with another provider.
-Claims that can be made are TAFE Fees, Books, Travel to and from training.
+Claims that can be made are TAFE Fees, Books, and Travel to and from training.
 If your employer pays this then it is their claim, not yours.
 If you have claimed Cents Per Kilometer in your work-related please be aware that the limit is 5000 km in total.

 Tools - You will be buying a lot of these over the 4 years so keep the receipt